Smart And Skilled Traineeships & Apprenticeships

 |Diploma of School Age Education and Care

-Please note: Students who do not meet the eligibility criteria for Smart and Skilled Funding, fees will be calculated at the Fee-For-Service rates > Click Here <
+Please note: Course fees include all resources and materials.
+Students who do not meet the eligibility criteria for Smart and Skilled Funding, fees will be calculated at the Fee-For-Service rates > Click Here <

 Am I eligible for Concession?